Twin pagodas of Baisikou: Western pagoda

-The west pagoda, in terms of construction materials and appearance, is essentially the same as the east pagoda, but the west pagoda has a total of 14 floors.
+The western pagoda, in terms of construction materials and appearance, is essentially the same as the eastern pagoda, though the western pagoda has a total of 14 floors.
 The first floor of the pagoda body is 6.24 meters high, relatively tall and large, accounting for about one-fifth of the total height of the pagoda body; it has an eave projection of 1.12 meters.
-The body of the second floor is 1.08 meters high, decreasing slightly upward, with the thirteenth floor having a pagoda body height of only 0.74 meters.
-There is a narrow door on the south side of the first floor of the pagoda body, measuring 1.5 meters high and 0.5 meters wide.
+The body of the second floor is 1.08 meters high, decreasing slightly as they go up, the thirteenth floor has a body height of only 0.74 meters.
+There is a narrow door on the south side of the first floor of the pagoda body, measuring 1.5 meters in height and 0.5 meters in width.
 Below the eaves on each side from the second floor upwards, there are colored statues of Buddhas and decorative patterns.
 Each floor has rectangular shallow niches in the center of the wall, totaling 96 niches.
 In these niches, the niches on the second floor cannot be reconstructed; on the third floor, there is one standing monk statue on each of the northwest, southwest, and southeast sides; on the fourth floor, there is one standing monk statue on each of the east, southeast, and northeast sides; the fifth and sixth floors each have 16 niches with seated Arhat statues, totaling sixteen Arhats; the seventh floor has 8 niches with guardian vajras; the eighth floor has 8 niches with life-releasing children; the ninth floor has 8 niches with guardian vajras; the tenth and eleventh floors each have 16 niches with bodhisattva offerings; the twelfth floor has 8 niches with treasures, with a treasure vase in the southeastern niche; the thirteenth floor has niches with eight auspicious symbols.
 On both sides of the niches are colored animal faces with seven tassels hanging from their mouths, forming an eight-shaped pendant, covering the wall.

 There are colored patterns of jewel flames and cloud supports for the sun and moon at the corners of the pagoda walls.
 In the eastern niche of the twelfth floor of the west pagoda, there is a Western Xia inscription on the upper right side.
 On the flat base on the east side of the tenth floor, there is a complete green glass set animal.
-Inside the Buddha niche at the top of the pagoda, there is a hexagonal wooden central stupa pillar with a diameter of about 30 centimeters, with inscriptions in Western Xia and Sanskrit on it.
-Overall, the west pagoda is thicker than the east pagoda, with the upper part near the top having a larger taper, and a more rounded exterior shape.
+Inside the Buddha niche at the top of the pagoda, there is a hexagonal wooden central stupa pillar with a diameter of about 30 centimeters, with inscriptions in Western Xia and Sanskrit.
+Overall, the western pagoda is thicker than the east pagoda, with the upper part near the top having a larger taper, and a more rounded exterior shape.